yeganathan18/scaling-dollop/twitter/backend/README.md

 ## Django Getting Started

 If you already know django then you must have came across this makemigrations and migrate for the models.
-For doing the same insde, docker use the following command
+For doing the same inside, docker use the following command

 ```bash
 $ docker compose exec backend python manage.py makemigrations